Second order semi-parametric inference for multivariate log Gaussian Cox processes

 The left panel in Figure \ref{fig:cvcrime} shows cross validation scores for each $q$, where the 1-SE criterion leads to choosing $q=0$ while MIN chooses $q=1$.
-The middle panel show CV-scores for each $\lambda$ with $q=1$ where the minimum is obtained for $\lambda=0$.
-The right panel in Figure \ref{fig:cvcrime} shows a non-parametric estimate of $\rho_0$ using the estimator described in \cite{hessellund:etal:20} with bandwidth chosen as described in Section~\ref{app:bandwidth}.
+The middle panel shows CV-scores for each $\lambda$ with $q=1$, where the minimum is obtained for $\lambda=0$.
+The right panel in Figure \ref{fig:cvcrime} shows a non-parametric estimate of $\rho_0$ using the estimator described in \cite{hessellund:etal:20} with bandwidth chosen as described in Section~3.3 in the supplementary material.
+This is our current best proposal for a data-driven estimate of $\rho_0$.
+It may, however, seem too smooth since $\rho_0$ is supposed to capture complex variation in the intensity due to urban structure and varying population density.
 In the following we focus on the results with $q=1$ and $\lambda=0$.
-Hence we obtain an estimate of $\balpha$ without any regularization.
+Hence we obtain an estimate of $\balpha$ without regularization.